Frazz by Jef Mallett for March 25, 2022

 1. Twitter avatar .jpg

-Opus the Poet about 2 years ago
+Opus the Poet over 2 years ago

 Arguably the early 1960’s were right up there during the cuban missile crisis. but I missed out on the duck and cover drills because where we lived we were considered too close to survive a nuke, since the most likely target was … maybe a quarter of a mile from school, and we lived in at least one target most of the time.